-I created this site because I believe in living a good life.
+I launched this website and create the content that I create because I believe in living a good life.
 And that is what I think is the secret.
 The first step is to actually start BELIEVING that you have the power to live a good life, and get very specific about what that means to you.

 But there is a “gotcha”… sort of like an unavoidable kick in the head that can derail you from believing in yourself...